 There is a very prominent correlation between using antibiotics and developing an infection of Candida.
 Broad-spectrum antibiotics can rapidly depopulate your body of bacteria, which is beneficial when these drugs wipe out harmful pathogenic bacteria.
 When broad-spectrum antibiotics terminate helpful bacterial microbiota that are considered to be probiotic, the body can suffer.

 Probiotics help resist pathogen overgrowth, such as yeast overgrowth, by competing for binding sites and competing for nutrients like sugars.
-Probiotics also synthesize proteins that stimulate the body’s immune system, increase intestinal brush border enzyme activity, secrete lactic acid (lactic acid secretion, such as is done by Lactobacillus acidophilus, will help lower the pH of the vagina and stymie the development of Candida), and perform other beneficial tasks.
+Probiotics also synthesize proteins that stimulate the body’s immune system, increase intestinal brush border enzyme activity, secrete lactic acid (lactic acid secretion, such as is done by L. acidophilus, will help lower the pH of the vagina and stymie the development of Candida), and perform other beneficial tasks.
 By effectively competing with yeast organisms, bolstering the immune system, and secreting lactic acid, probiotics help keep yeast from proliferating without restraint.

 Elevated Estrogen and Progesterone Levels